Home security basics: How to think like a burglar

-Imagine for a second you home sits on a street with 50 houses.
+Imagine your home sits on a street with 50 houses.
 Now picture one of these properties.
 While unassuming and no different from yours, this family were unlucky last year and got burgled.
 It’s the primary reason why you should invest in some home security basics.

 The ONS reports that this number is steadily decreasing down from nearly 1 in 10 house been burgled in 1995.
 However, there’s still a risk.

 At it’s most basic, the best home security solution is to think like a burglar.
 We’ve gathered tips and tricks from home security professionals, phycologists and burglars themselves to create a list of home security basics you can apply today.

-Before looking at practical advice, it’s worth discussing who the criminal is.
+Before looking at practical home security basics, it’s worth discussing who the criminal is.

 According to the ONS stats, you are equally likely to know the culprit as not.
 You read that right, 50% of all break-ins occur by someone the victim already knows.